 - What makes you stand out from other trainers?

 - How do you want to be seen?

 Think about the key benefits that you offer.
 Do you want to be associated with helping high growth companies?
-Does the training you provide directly link to an increase in profits or staff productivity?
-Are you an expert on leadership or teaching a specific skillset, such as IT skills?
+Does the training you provide result in an increase in profits or staff productivity?
+Are you an expert on leadership or teaching a specific skill set, such as IT skills?